WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

 ---
 layout: post
 date: 2020-07-25
-title: Running the Spectrometer Program
+title: Running the systemp_w_calibration.grc Program
-summary:  Steps on running spectrometer_w_cal.grc program in Gnuradio
+summary:  Instructions on how to use the spectrometer_w_cal.grc program in GNURadio
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Horn Operation']
+categories: ['Telescope Operation']
 ---

-## Using the *systemp_w_calibration.grc* Program

 The video shown [here](https://youtu.be/50B2Uv-SoDY) explains the features in this program.

-### 1. Before Starting The Program
+## 1. Before Starting The Program

 The video [here](https://youtu.be/Oo28QCEZe_g) explains how set up the horn and make adjustments to the user-defined settings referred to below.